BhawnaUmeshParadkar/Data_Collection_from_different_datafiles/README.md

 # Data Collection from Various File Formats

 ## Overview
 This repository contains code and documentation for an assignment focused on data collection from diverse file formats using Python.
-The assignment explores methods for extracting and processing data from formats such as CSV, Excel, JSON, and XML.
+The assignment explores methods for extracting and processing data from formats such as CSV, Excel, JSON, XML And SQL.

 ## Contents
 - **Code**: Contains Python scripts and Jupyter Notebooks demonstrating data collection techniques for different file formats.